mrtwnklr/apprise-it-for-me/README.md

 ## Development

-### Prepare environment
+### Variant 1: execute with Python on development host

-1. To prepare your development execute the following make target.
+1. To prepare your development environment execute the following make target.
    It initializes a Python virtualenv, installs dependencies and further development tools.
    It requires Python to be already installed.